stevehjohn/OcpCoreChess/README.md

 ### TODOs

+- Core can check whether a move is valid.
 - Do not castle through check.
 - Promote to Queen or Knight.
 - Hybrid copy/do/undo - only make a copy if recursing, just undo otherwise?